wp-plugins/league-standings/readme.txt

 == Changelog ==

+= 1.2 =
+* Cleared up name collisions in the admin utils for the MSTW Framework.
+YOU MUST USE THIS VERSION OF THE PLUGIN WITH THE MSTW FRAMEWORK.
+* Added a tag (mstw_league_standings) to settings_errors() to prevent multiple "Settings Saved" messages.

 = 1.1 =
 * Removed Popular Items from Leagues admin screen (annoying)
 * Fixed filter on league in Manage All Teams admin screen